damianham/builder/README.md

 ```
 rake -f builder/tasks/builder.rake build_classes[testdb[,namespace]]
 ```
+For the Amber and RailsVanilla builders outputs the scaffold generator commands for the framework.
+Pipe the output through a bash shell in the application folder to generate the scaffold artifacts.

-generates the application artifacts in the output folder using the generated testdb_column_info.yml file as input.
+For other builders generates the application artifacts in the output folder using the generated testdb_column_info.yml file as input.
 The namespace argument will place the artifacts in a subfolder with that namespace.
 If no appname is supplied in the builder options then the Angular module name will adopt